trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ### Labeling the dataset

-To do the labeling (to mark the locations of the objects that we're interested in, namly the `https://` prefixes) we may use the [LabelImg](https://github.com/tzutalin/labelImg) graphical image annotation tool.
+To do the labeling (to mark the locations of the objects that we're interested in, namely the `https://` prefixes) we may use the [LabelImg](https://github.com/tzutalin/labelImg) graphical image annotation tool.

 > For this step you might want to install the LabelImg tool on your local machine (not in Colab).
 You may find the detailed installation instructions in [LabelImg README](https://github.com/tzutalin/labelImg).